apache/tuscany-sca-cpp/sca/readme.txt

    sca.subsystem files must also be available and working

 1. Create the WSDL that defines the interface of your SCA component.
-See the table "XML Schema Type to C++ Type Mapping" and "WS EntryPoint Notes" below for mapping the parameters and return types of the component operations to XML schema types in the WSDL.
+See the table "XML Schema Type to C++ Type Mapping" and "Notes on creating WSDL" below for mapping the parameters and return types of the component operations to XML schema types in the WSDL.
 This file needs to be accessible from the component, so place it in the same directory as the component or in a subdirectory.